ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 After rewriting, add a one-line note explaining the main change made.👉 AI Email Management for Virtual Assistants — the complete guide to AI inbox management, tool stack, and email automation workflows.

 Beyond inbox management, client communication covers a broader range of documents and touchpoints, proposals, onboarding documents, service agreements, check-in messages, and difficult conversations.
-ChatGPT for virtual assistants is particularly valuable in this category because the output quality directly affects client perception of professionalism and reliability.
+ChatGPT is particularly valuable in this category because the output quality directly affects client perception of professionalism and reliability.

 Prompt Library — Client Communication